 1. I have legal permission via a signed contract from the Doris Duke Charitable Foundation Archives to publish these documents in my upcoming book due out this year.

 2. Mrs. Takata’s Master student Barbara Weber was teaching remote initiation methods to her Master students in 1983 and possibly earlier.
-I have found no documentation regarding whether Barbara Weber learned that from Mrs. Takata.
+I have found no documentation regarding whether Barbara Weber learned remote initiation from Mrs. Takata.